-- 7. Creating a metalled path to Hodson from NCR 45, using the existing track. - 8.
-Metalling the NCR 45 cycle path to Marlborough, which currently turns into mud during autumn to spring. - 9.
+- 7. Creating an all-weather path to Hodson from NCR 45, using the existing track. - 8.
+Improving to all-weather standard the NCR 482 cycle path to Marlborough, which currently turns into mud during autumn to spring. - 9.
 Straightening and flattening NCR 45 cycle path between Chiseldon and the M4. - 10.
-Metalling the existing track around Plough Hill.
+Improving to all-weather standard the existing track around Plough Hill.